jrozojime/Twitter-Research-Code/README.md

 How to scrap tweets from Twitter through the Twitter API.

-How clean and create a dataframe with the scrapped data from Twitter
+How to clean and create a dataframe with the scrapped data from Twitter

 How to tokenize, lemmatize and add stopwords in order to analyze the content of the tweets